stuckinsnow/stuckinsnow/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=stuckinsnow&label=Profile%20views&color=0e75b6&style=flat" alt="stuckinsnow" /> </p>

-- 🔭 I’m currently working on **two secret projects :)** You can view my portfolio at [https://philiplucas.netlify.app/](https://philiplucas.netlify.app/)
+- 🔭 I’m currently working on a couple of secret projects, but I will start to release videos of these on linkedIn soon!
+You can view my portfolio at [https://philiplucas.netlify.app/](https://philiplucas.netlify.app/)

 - 💬 Ask me about **life in Canada, hiking, competitive gaming or chocolate!**